talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                 - Allocation change from Section S38 to S37 occurred 1 times
             - Course C14 (MATH150)
                 - Allocation change from Section S33 to S32 occurred 2 times

-        - Looking at STAT130 since it had the most number changes:
+        - Looking at STAT130 since it had the most number of changes:
             - In the Students.xlsx input file, there is 520 course requests for STAT130
             - In the Courses.xlsx input file, there is 2 sections for the STAT130 lab.
 In the input data XML file they because
             S42 and S43 with capacities being 491 and 544 respectively.